kushagra10025/Very-Simple-Download-Manager/README.md

 ## Features

-- Add any File's (Zip, Exe, PDF, anything) Download URL
+- Add any Files (Zip, Exe, PDF, anything) Download URL
 - Start Download
 - Ability to Resume and Pause
 - Use for Multiple Downloads